Augustin82/Billing/README.md

         ->setAmount(20.0*$item->getTotalPrice()) // Credit
         ->setNeutral(false);

-    // Finally register into the item
+    // register the price to the item
     $item->addPricer($itemVat);

-    // Add the item to the order
+    // add the item to the order
     $order->addItem($item);

     $orderManager = new \UCS\Component\Billing\Order\OrderManager();

-    // Computes the total order data including tax rates and promotions
+    // computes the total order, including tax rates and promotions
     $orderManager->calculateOrderTotal($order);

+# Tests

-# Running the test suite
+## Running the test suite

 You can run the unit tests with the following command: